fellipetoffolo/nth-prime-using-mpi/README.md

     mpirun -np <n> --hostfile <file> ./nth_prime <N>

 to specify a "file" with all the hosts names and slots, each separated by a new line.
-In the last case, the number of procecess "n" can be any number between zero and the summed number of cores of all the machines used.
+In the last case, the number of processes "n" can be any number between zero and the summed number of cores of all the machines used.

+Example of a hostfile:

+    master slots=4
+    node1 slots=4
+    node2 slots=4
+    node3 slots=4

 ## Logic and program functioning